 If we have a look at statistics and studies, it turns out that most of our contemporary society suffers from this disorder.
-According to brandongaille.com this is as much as 1/4 of our population.
-Every fifth respondent declares that postponing tasks had a very negative effect on their family life and professional life.
+According to brandongaille.com, this is as much as 1/4 of our population.
+Every fifth respondent declares that postponing tasks has had a very negative effect on their family life and professional life.
 As many as 95% of students suffer from procrastination.
-No wonder, then, that the disease is sometimes referred to as student syndrome.
-Many specialists claim that the main cause of this modern epidemics is the development of new technologies which are very efficient at distracting us.
-According to Procrastination Research Group, 46% of respondents claim that procrastination has a very negative effect on their sense of happiness.
+No wonder, then, that the disease is sometimes referred to as “student syndrome.”
+Many specialists claim that the main cause of this modern epidemic is the development of new technologies, which are very efficient at distracting us.
+According to the Procrastination Research Group, 46% of respondents claim that procrastination has a very negative effect on their sense of happiness.

 Why do we keep postponing things?

-There are a lot of reasons for postponing tasks for another day of even week.
-First of all, we are afraid of failure or wait for some inspiration.
+There are a lot of reasons for postponing tasks for another day or even another week.
+First of all, we are afraid of failure or waiting for some inspiration.
 Nevertheless, postponing duties does not happen just like that.
-Usually when we start to perform our tasks, we are filled with energy and we are willing to complete them, but as time passes by the first signs of procrastination start to show, the feeling that we need to postpone the deadline of our tasks.
-We do not put them off once: we postpone our tasks multiple times.
-Each and every deadline postponement results in an even higher sense of failure and builds an untrue belief in us that the task is immensely difficult.
+Usually, when we start to perform our tasks, we are filled with energy and we are willing to complete them, but as time passes by, the first signs of procrastination start to show, giving us the feeling that we need to postpone the deadline of our tasks.
+We do not put them off once; we postpone our tasks multiple times.
+Every deadline postponement results in an even higher sense of failure and builds an untrue belief in us that the task is immensely difficult.

 It might be said that we do not have one main reason for procrastinating.
-We wait till the end with performance of work and it turns out that they are simply of poor quality, performed carelessly and inaccurately.
-What is the worst in the situation is that we ourselves seek other tasks and distractors that we “must” perform at a given time.
-Such postponing gives a fleeting sense of relax, but eventually it ends with a spectacular failure.
+We wait till the end for the performance of work, and it turns out that it is simply of poor quality, performed carelessly and inaccurately.
+What is worst in the situation is that we seek other tasks and distractors that we “must” perform at a given time.
+Such postponement gives a fleeting sense of relaxation, but eventually, it ends with a spectacular failure.

-A good example might be Monday’s morning and a long to-do list.
-So we start by brewing some coffee, then we enter the social room, where we talk about the weekend, and then we come back to our desk.
-We sit at the computer and instead of tackling the to-do list, we decide that it urgent that we check our Facebook or read the news on a blog for cat fans.
+A good example might be Monday morning and a long to-do list.
+So we start by brewing some coffee, then we enter the social room, where we talk about the weekend, and then we come back to our desks.
+We sit at the computer and instead of tackling the to-do list, we decide that we must check our Facebook or read the news on a blog for cat fans.

-What fosters procrastination and how to prevent it?
+What fosters procrastination and how do you prevent it?

-First and foremost, there are two causes that can lead us to our professional failure.
-The first is the lack of the skill to plan tasks, the other – very much erroneous, negative attitude and thinking.
+First and foremost, two causes can lead us to our professional failure.
+The first is the lack of the skill to plan tasks, the other is a very erroneous, negative attitude and thinking.

-Let us start by having a closer look at the ill-skilled planning of our own tasks.
+Let us start by having a closer look at the ill-skilled planning of our tasks.
 What is most important is to draft a to-do list.
-It has to contain all, even the tiniest, tasks which we want to complete.
-At the same time, we cannot have more duties that we can perform on a given day in our to-do list.
-Such a situation fosters procrastination as – seeing a long list of tasks – we automatically negate our capacity to complete all its items.
+It has to contain all, even the tiniest, tasks that we want to complete.
+At the same time, we cannot have more duties on our to-do list than we can complete in a single day.
+A situation like this encourages procrastination because when we see a long list of tasks, we automatically doubt our ability to complete all of them.

-A good solution could be to draft a to-do list with prioritised items, for instance:
+A good solution could be to draft a to-do list with prioritized items, for instance:

 - prepare materials for Friday’s presentation (important, but I can start on Wednesday);